BerliozFramework/BerliozDocs/basic/installation.md

 >
 > Cf. [Apache documentation](https://httpd.apache.org/docs/current/fr/mod/mod_rewrite.html) for installation.

-If you want increase the performances of your server, it's to disable support of `.htaccess` files.
+If you want increase the performances of your server, disables support of `.htaccess` files.

-For that, you must specify to Apache the fallback resource and disable option `AllowOverride`:
+For that, you must specify to Apache the fallback resource and disable `AllowOverride` option:

 ```apache
 <Directory "/path/to/my-project/public">